FunkyMuse/Blog/_posts/2021-07-06-arch_components_donts.md

 }
 ```

-🚫 Don't call the function to fetch the data in  `onViewCreated` nor in `onCreateView` nor anywhere inside the `Fragment` unless it's an action that's triggered by the user input.
+🚫 Don't call the function to fetch the data in  `onViewCreated` nor in `onCreateView` nor anywhere inside the `Fragment` unless it's an action that's triggered by a user input or action.

 ✅ Use the `init` function inside the `ViewModel`, that's called only once when the `ViewModel` is created.